 The most common early symptom of Alzheimer’s is difficulty remembering newly learned information.
 In addition to memory loss, other symptoms include difficulty planning or solving problems, confusion with time or place, misplacing things or unable to retrace steps, and mood and personality changes.
 If you or someone you know is experiencing symptoms of dementia, visit a doctor as soon as possible so the cause can be determined.

-- Participate in the National Memory Screening Program: this program provides free, confidential memory screenings throughout the country on an ongoing basis.
+- This program provides free, confidential memory screenings throughout the country on an ongoing basis.

-- Join the Alzheimer’s Prevention Registry: led by Banner Alzheimer’s Institute, the registry unites leading researchers with people who are interested in taking part in Alzheimer’s studies.
+- Led by Banner Alzheimer’s Institute, the registry unites leading researchers with people who are interested in taking part in Alzheimer’s studies.
 In addition to supporting Alzheimer’s research, they provide information about Alzheimer’s and Alzheimer’s prevention, as well as resources on Alzheimer’s caregiving.

 HOW TO HELP A LOVED ONE WITH ALZHEIMER’S DISEASE